JAIIIEZ/lottery-system/README.md

 ## 3 - Packaging Structure
-Following is the packing structure of our Lottery System
+Following is the packing structure of our Lottery System:

 <img src="images/structure.png" alt="drawing" width="600"/>